krausest/js-framework-benchmark/README.md

 which starts a web browser
 `npm run selenium`
 which runs the seleniums tests

+For each framework the results are stored in JSON format in the webdriver-java directory.
+The scripts makeChart.js and makeTable.js create the final results.

 Open [http://localhost:8080/webdriver-java/chart.html](http://localhost:8080/webdriver-java/chart.html) or [http://localhost:8080/webdriver-java/table.html](http://localhost:8080/webdriver-java/table.html) for the results